Why do I feel far from God?

 Can I ever be a perfect Christian?

 I have good news for you: there is no such thing as a perfect Christian.
+We aren't expected to be perfect.
 Christians do sin and will continue to sin (1 John 1:8).
 However, the Christian life should not be identified by a life of willful sin.
-(That is, knowing you're going to sin, doing it anyway, then feeling no remorse afterward.)
-As believers, we are new creations (2 Corinthians 5:17).
-We have the Holy Spirit inside of us to help us produce good fruit (Galatians 5:22-23).
-A Christian life should be a changed life—or at least one where we desire change and aim for becoming more like Christ.
+Willful sin is knowing you're going to sin, doing it anyway, then feeling no remorse afterward.

 How do I stay close to God?

 Over time, it is possible to develop a mindset where you realize that God is always there for you—even when you feel lonely or abandoned.
 You can come to depend on Him as a given in your life.
 He is a constant presence to whom you can turn at any time, 24/7.
-The way to keep God at the forefront of your mind is to keep in touch with Him—just like you would with any friend you want to remain close to.
+One of the ways to keep God at the forefront of your mind is to keep in touch with Him—just like you would with any friend you want to remain close to.

-Pray to Him, read His words in the Bible, look for how He is working in your life and take note of those times.
+Talk to Him, read His words in the Bible, look for how He's working in your life and take note of those times as reminders to your future self.
 Romans 10:17 says, “So faith comes from hearing, and hearing by the Word of Christ."
 1 Peter 2:2-3 says we must, “like newborn babies, crave pure spiritual milk, so that by it [we] may grow up in [our] salvation, now that [we] have tasted that the Lord is good.”

 We can't be on a spiritual high all the time; life just doesn't work that way.
-We get excited about something for a while, then the excitement fades.
+We might get excited about something for a while, then the excitement fades.
 But the Truth about God still remains.
-The work of the journey is remembering and reminding ourselves of the wonders of God and His love and the benefits of living our lives for Him.
+Part of the work of the journey is remembering and reminding ourselves of the wonders of God, His love for us, and the benefits of living our lives for Him.

 You CAN do this.
-Getting closer to God is not as hard as you think, but remember that it's a daily process, so take it one moment at a time.
+Getting closer to God is not as hard as you think, but remember that it's a daily process, so take it one moment at a time and give yourself grace and forgiveness on the hard days.
+Our goal should be to follow the example of Jesus, working toward righteousness and holiness, but it's a lifelong journey—and that is perfectly OK.

 ALSO SEE: